-TERM DEFINITION accident An incident that results in unintended harm. auto neutral (force to neutral) An optional feature that allows an operator to place the transmission in neutral and remain in neutral until commanded to go into drive. bin The refuse collection container blade The assembly that moves refuse into the body.
-The blade works with the upper panel to open the hopper, move refuse into the body, compact the refuse and to close the hopper. body The complete body assembly or the area of the body where the refuse is stored.
-CAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury. collapsed position The fully retracted position of a cylinder DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury. extend/EXTEND Make a cylinder rod move out its base / Command to move the packer panel towards the body front head The part of the body that allows access to the body from the front of the body.
-This is the ONLY access to the body when the unit does not have an optional side access door.
-FULLY RETRACTED POSITION The packer/extend cylinder is fully retracted and the packer panel is all the way to the front of the hopper.
-May also be referred to as "Home Position" or "Front Head". harm An action that causes death, injury or property damage. hazard A potential source of harm. hopper The loading chamber of the unit in front of the packer panel where you dump the refuse material. illuminate Make a lamp shine light (the lamp is on).
+TERM DEFINITION accident An incident that results in unintended harm arm mechanism An option for Rear End Loaders (RELs), an assembly that uses arms that mate with a refuse container's slots to lift, dump and lower a refuse container bin The refuse collection container blade The assembly that moves refuse into the body.
+The blade works with the upper panel to open the hopper, move refuse into the body, compact the refuse and to close the hopper. body The complete body assembly or the area of the body where the refuse is stored cart tipper A Rear End Loader (REL) option attached to the tailgate that allows an operator to secure a residential refuse container and unload its contents into the hopper CAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury. collapsed position The fully retracted position of a cylinder DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
+DRIVE For Rapid Rail ® and STARR ® System units, the command to put the transmission into drive when Auto Neutral is activated extend/EXTEND Make a cylinder rod move out its base. / Command to move the packer panel towards the body fall-back Material loaded in the body that drops from its initial compacted position into the hopper fouling Damage to the lid(s) of the refuse bins (containers) that interferes with unloading the refuse front head The part of the body that allows access to the body from the front of the body.
+This is the ONLY access to the body when the unit does not have an optional side access door. fully retracted position The packer/extend cylinder is fully retracted and the packer panel is all the way to the front of the hopper.
+May also be referred to as "Home Position" or "Front Head".